jared2710/anon-chat-local-cos720/README.md

 ```

 ## Usage
 This is a command line application, so we run it with a command and some flags.
-See the output of the help command below for all possible options:
+We can see all possible options to use with the command by using the help flag, as shown below:

 ```bash
 $ node app -h